 But Consider Carefully . . .

 Despite these many obvious benefits of a reverse mortgage, there are definite pitfalls and drawbacks that you must take into account before making a final decision.
 You will, for example, spend a large part of your accumulated home equity on interest and loan fees.
 And you will most likely not be able to pass your home on to your heirs.
 If a reverse mortgage provides only a short-term solution to your financial problems, it may not be the best solution for you.
-You should, then, consult with both financial and real estate professionals to determine whether a reverse mortgage is right for you as a Long Island homeowner.
+You should, then, consult with both financial and real estate professionals to determine whether a reverse mortgage is right for you as a Babylon and Surrounding Areas homeowner.

 To find out if a reverse mortgage can be beneficial to you in your current financial situation, contact me today!
 (631) 357-4819